Jimmy Smits Joins Cast Of Lin-Manuel Miranda’s ‘In The Heights’ Movie

 Lin-Manuel Miranda has announced the cast for the movie adaptation of his @thetonyawards and @olivierawards winning musical In The Heights! ???? ✨ @anthonyramosofficial will star in the movie as Usnavi with @coreyhawkins as Benny, @melissabarreram as Vanessa and @lesliegrace as Nina. ✨ @officialolgamerediz will reprise the role of Abuela Claudia (for which she got a @thetonyawards nomination), Jimmy Smits will play Kevin Rosario and Gregory Diaz IV will play the role of Sonny. ✨ ✨ ✨ ✨ ✨ #theatre #musical #musicaltheatre #gregorydiaziv #jimmysmits #olgamerediz #lesliegrace #melissabarrera #coreyhawkins #theatrekid #theatrekidproblems #theatrelife #anthonyramos #usnavi #washingtonheights #broadwaypicnic #linmanuel #aeronjames #westendpicnic #linmanuelmiranda #intheheightsbway #intheheightsmovie #intheheights #intheheightsmusical

-Miranda, who recently starred in Mary Poppins Returns is thrilled to be adapting a play that is so close to his heart for the big screen.
+Miranda, who recently starred in Mary Poppins Returns, is thrilled to be adapting a play that is so close to his heart for the big screen.

 View this post on Instagram